aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 ## `prepare-data-from-bids`- Extract tensors from a BIDS
 You can also extract the tensor from BIDS directory using this pipeline.
-In this case, you don't need to execute the [Clinica](https://aramislab.paris.inria.fr/clinica/docs/public/latest/) pipeline and so use unpreprocessed images with the PyTorch deep learning librairy.
+In this case, you don't need to execute the [Clinica](https://aramislab.paris.inria.fr/clinica/docs/public/latest/) pipeline and so use unpreprocessed images with the PyTorch deep learning library.

 ## Running the pipeline
 The pipeline can be run with the following command line: